hsindorf/local-flora-quiz/README.md

 - Press "Start Quiz"
 - Picture and 2 text boxes show up.
 - Fill in and click "submit" and it checks answer and gives points
+- replace textbox with correct answer in red/green
+- replace submit with next to go to next question
 - shows score at the end and correct/incorrect answers

 ## Requirements